* US stocks suffer geopolitical jitters, Asia follows

 while the S&P 500 lost 0.97 percent and the Nasdaq

-Shares had been weak for most of the Tuesday session, but
+Wall Street had been soft for most of the Tuesday session,

 troops were massing near the Ukraine border.